Orthodoxy, Culture, and the Public Square Group

 Vision Statement

-The phenomenon of “public religions” has attracted a great deal of international attention during recent decades and has led to a considerable number of related debates and research literature.
-The public reemergence of religion was linked, among other things, to a reassessment of the old secularization paradigm which claimed the ongoing privatization of religion and subsequently its absence from the public sphere.
-In reality, today we are witnessing the exact opposite trend—that is, the persistence or comeback of religion in the public domain, which religion scholars have explained using fresh theoretical conceptual frames, such as the multiple modernities approach, the de-secularization concept, or the idea of post-secularity.
-In other words, religions, apart from being driven by their own motivations and goals, are urged by secular institutions and actors to be actively involved in the creation of viable future societal and cultural structures, either on a local or transnational level.
-This involvement takes shape in religions aiming to promote tolerance, freedom, justice, and civil society more generally, but also in the engagement of religious organizations in social action and in the provision of social welfare.
-As a result, religious communities can no longer remain confined to their own communities, but must turn their attention outwards to become more public and open in every respect.
+Furthermore, the fact that the interplay between religion and culture and its expressions can be observed publicly lead us to take into serious consideration the phenomenon of “public religions” as well, which has recently attracted a great deal of attention internationally.
+The public reemergence of religion was linked, among other things, to a reassessment of the old secularization paradigm, which had supported the ongoing privatization of religion and subsequently its absence from the public sphere.
+In reality, we are witnessing today the exact opposite trend—that is, the persistence or comeback of religion in the public domain, which scholars have tried to explain using fresh theoretical frames, such as the multiple modernities approach, the de-secularization concept, or the idea of post-secularity.
+In other words, religions, apart from being driven by their own motivations and goals, are urged by secular institutions and actors to be actively involved in the creation of viable future societal and cultural structures, either on a local or a transregional/transnational level.
+Hence, religions are called to promote tolerance, freedom, justice, and civil society more generally and to engage themselves in societal action and the provision of social welfare.
+Religious communities no longer remain confined to their own enclaves, but turn their attention outwards in becoming more public, open and influential in every respect.